rjlusk10/OpenWeatherPull/README.md

 OpenWeatherPull
 ===============

-OpenWeatherPull provides a set of R bindings to the OpenWeatherPull RESTful API, provided by Open Weather Map.
+OpenWeatherPull provides a set of R bindings to the Open Weather Map API, provided by Open Weather Map.
 The functions allow the user to fetch time series observations.
 The core functions are

     openweather_set_key() - Set the required API key for the session. openweather() or openweather_series_observations() - Fetch a series.